Madhan-Kumar-N/Madhan-Kumar-N/README.md

 - 👋 Hi, I’m @Madhan-Kumar-N
-- 👀 I’m interested in ...Coding,Gaming,Designing
+-  I’m interested in Gaming,Designing and coding
-- 🌱 I’m currently learning ...React.js
-- 📫 How to reach me ...ping me @Maddy00101

 <!---